 Adoptive Cell Therapy

-- Chimeric antigen receptor (CAR) T-cell therapy - Adoptive cell therapies like CAR-T involve collection of immune cells from a patient followed by ex vivo manipulation and/or expansion and reinfusion, and are the foundations of immuno-oncology today after showing success in the treatno oncology studies (MSD, Luminex, PCR, Flow Cytometry, ELISpot)
+- Chimeric antigen receptor (CAR) T-cell therapy - Adoptive cell therapies like CAR-T involve collection of immune cells from a patient followed by ex vivo manipulation and/or expansion and reinfusion, and are the foundations of immuno-oncology today after showing success in the treatment of hematologic malignancies (MSD, Luminex, PCR, Flow Cytometry, ELISpot)

 - Customized, specific assessment of hematologic malignancies.